Complexity of syntactical tree fragments of Independence-Friendly logic: logic

+For brevity, we will sometimes write quantifiers as $(Qv/u_1,\dots,u_n)$ instead of $(Qv/\{u_1,\dots,u_n\})$.
+A quantifier with empty slash set, say $(Qv/\emptyset)$, will be simply written $Qv$.
+A conservativity result (theorem \ref{TEOCONS} below) supports the identification of quantifiers with empty slash set with first-order quantifiers.

-In team semantics, formulas are interpreted over sets of assignments of a common variable domain (\emph{teams}), and thus their ``meanings'' are sets of teams.
-Indeed, intuitively the notion of independence has no meaning over single assignments, and this intuition has been assessed by a combinatorial argument (\cite{CamHod2001}).
-We write $M,X\models\varphi$ to say that the formula $\varphi$ is satisfied by the team $X$ on model $M$; we say that a \emph{sentence} $\varphi$ is true ($M\models\varphi$) if $M,\{\emptyset\}\models\varphi$.
-Dual notions of \emph{negative satisfaction} and \emph{falsity} are represented with the symbol $\models^-$.
-We present the compositional clauses in the style of \cite{Vaa2002}.
+In the introduction, we made use of games in order to give an idea of the meaning of $IF$ sentences.
+For technical purposes, it will be convenient to use in the rest of the paper a different semantics, nowadays called \emph{team semantics} (\cite{Hod97}, \cite{Vaa2007}), which is in accordance with the game-theoretical account over sentences, but also assigns a meaning to open formulas.
+In team semantics, formulas are interpreted over sets of assignments of a common variable domain (\emph{teams}), and thus their ``meanings'' are sets of teams.\footnote{The word ``team'' as used in this context has no relation to the teams of players from the game-theoretical interpretation.} Indeed, intuitively the notion of independence has no meaning over single assignments, and this intuition has been assessed by a combinatorial argument (\cite{CamHod2001}).
+We will write $M,X\models\varphi$ to say that the formula $\varphi$ is satisfied by the team $X$ on a (first-order) structure $M$.

+\begin{conv} By a structure $M$ we mean a pair $(dom(M),I_M)$, where $dom(M)$ is a set and $I_M$ is a function that maps each element of the signature into its interpretation (defined as for first-order logic).
+As is common, we write $M$ for $dom(M)$ when there is no risk of ambiguity. \end{conv}